westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

   start: 0x000700000, len 0x080000, wptr 0x000000 reset:0 non-seq:0, zcond: 1(em) [type: 2(SEQ_WRITE_REQUIRED)]
 ```

-The following shows a script facilitating the creation of *dm-linear* devices
+The following shows a script that facilitates the creation of *dm-linear*
-using zone ranges from a single zoned block device.
-Such small zoned block
+devices using zone ranges from a single zoned block device.
+Such small zoned
-devices are useful for testing application limits (e.g. Disk full conditions).
+block devices can be used to test application limits (e.g. Disk full
+conditions).

 ```bash
 #!/bin/bash